Aliases for ADRA1D Gene

 ADRA1D (Adrenoceptor Alpha 1D) is a Protein Coding gene.
-Diseases associated with ADRA1D include hypertension, essential and schizophrenia.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+Diseases associated with ADRA1D include Hyperekplexia and Hypertension, Essential.
+Among its related pathways are Vascular smooth muscle contraction and RET signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and alpha1-adrenergic receptor activity.
-An important paralog of this gene is HTR1F.
+An important paralog of this gene is ADRA1B.

 UniProtKB/Swiss-Prot for ADRA1D Gene

 This alpha-adrenergic receptor mediates its effect through the influx of extracellular calcium.

 Adrenergic alpha1 receptors (alpha1-adrenoceptors) are members of the adrenergic receptor group of G-protein-coupled receptors that also includes alpha2A, alpha2B, alpha2C, beta1, beta2 and beta3.
 The adrenergic alpha1 receptors are further divided into three subtypes: alpha1A, alpha1B and alpha1D receptors.